Configuration

 In other words, a nefarious

-user could guess common relative distinguished names, such as CN=John Smith
+user could guess common relative distinguished names, such as CN=John Smith,

 and see if the bind response (or error) for that entry returns significantly